No. 1 Louisville bounces back to rout Eastern Kentucky 99-67

 POLL IMPLICATIONS

-Though Louisville will fall from No. 1 come Monday, this win should minimize its drop in the Top 10.
+Though Louisville will fall from No. 1 come Monday, this win should minimize its fall in the Top 10.

 BIG PICTURE